ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 from an older tech.
 And boy, is this frustrating as hell -- instead of building an actual web app, you spend hours wrestling with the framework.

+_This article is one of the 'DropDownList series' articles that should help you in dealing with DropDownList / SelectList / SelectListItem related problems.
+Check out other DropDownList articles
+here_:

+- [ASP.NET.MVC DropDownLists with enums][6]
+- [DropDownListFor with Dictionaries in ASP.NET MVC and why SelectList wants to kill you][7]
+- [How to select a default value in DropDownList from a database][8]

 I want to show you how to build a simple form with a drop down list that's got "Please select" text as the first option and is based on the list of strings supplied by the controller.
 I'll show you how to display that list on a form, how to get user's selection in the controller, check that user